Get your FREE months when you start today * Terms apply

 Table of contents

-Understanding these taxes is an important first step toward calculating them correctly.
+Understanding these taxes is an important step toward calculating them correctly.

 Whenever you run payroll, you're responsible for paying certain taxes to both federal and state government agencies.
 These payroll taxes include Social Security and Medicare (known as FICA), federal unemployment (FUTA), state unemployment (SUI), and local taxes, each with different rates and requirements.

-While not payroll taxes, employers may also be responsible for additional payments and deductions such as workers' compensation insurance and health insurance premiums.
+While not payroll taxes, you may also be responsible for additional payments and deductions such as workers' compensation insurance and health insurance premiums.

 Your employment taxes and expenses have a direct impact on your business's cash flow and labor costs.
-That’s not all.
-Paying them is required by state and federal laws, so making the correct calculations, deductions, and payments is extremely important.
+Paying them is required by state and federal laws, so making the correct calculations, deductions, and payments is important.

 Read more about which payroll taxes are paid by employers here.

 Payroll taxes are calculated based on employee wages and help fund programs like Social Security, Medicare, and unemployment insurance.
-Income taxes, on the other hand, are based on the employee’s total taxable income and vary depending on individual factors like their filing status and W-4 elections.
+Income taxes are based on the employee’s total taxable income and vary depending on individual factors like their filing status and W-4 elections.

 While payroll taxes are often a shared responsibility between employers and employees, income taxes are paid entirely by the employee.
 Your role as the employer is to withhold and remit them properly.